 Emily Albracht is a designer at The Texas Tribune.
 She creates all materials for the Texas Tribune Events series and collaborates with the editorial staff and news apps team to visualize investigative stories in a meaningful way.
 Before joining the Tribune’s creative team in the spring of 2014, she worked as a freelance designer with the Austin music and festival scene.

-Claire Allbright is The Texas Tribune’s first reporting fellow in Washington, D.C.
-She is a junior at The University of Texas at Austin where she studies journalism and government.
+Claire Allbright is the media relations fellow at The Texas Tribune.
+She was the Tribune's first reporting fellow in Washington, D.C. and worked with the Tribune as an investigative reporting fellow.
+She will be a senior at The University of Texas at Austin, where she studies journalism and government.
 She is a member of the Liberal Arts Honors Program and is learning Arabic through the Arabic Flagship Program.
-This semester, Claire was chosen as an Archer Fellow, giving her the opportunity to study and intern in Washington.
+Last fall, Claire was chosen as an Archer Fellow, giving her the opportunity to study and intern in Washington.
 Claire has previously reported and edited for The Daily Texan, UT’s student-run campus newspaper, where she covered the 85th session of the Texas Legislature.
 Claire loves spending time with her family and listening to the boss, Bruce Springsteen.
 Read Articles by Claire Allbright

-Liam Andrew builds and maintains The Texas Tribune's publishing systems, tends to the website’s performance and user experience, and assists with content strategy and analytics initiatives.
-He joined the Tribune in 2015 after completing a master's degree in MIT’s Comparative Media Studies program, where he worked with a variety of research groups including Center for Civic Media, HyperStudio, and Nieman Journalism Lab.
-His journalism-software career began in New York as an engineer for news curation startup Wiser.
+Liam Andrew ensures that The Texas Tribune's systems for content management, distribution, and analysis align with organizational priorities and user needs.
+He joined the Tribune in 2015 after completing a master's degree in MIT’s Comparative Media Studies program, where he worked with a variety of research groups including the Nieman Journalism Lab, Center for Civic Media, and HyperStudio.
 An Iowa native, Liam earned his bachelors studying literature and music at Yale University.

 Aman Batheja worked for eight years at the Fort Worth Star-Telegram, most of that time covering state and local politics.
 A native of Cedarhurst, New York, he has an undergraduate degree in journalism and psychology from New York University and a master's in economics from the University of Texas at Arlington.
 Read Articles by Aman Batheja

 Bobby Blanchard runs the Tribune’s social media efforts.
+He also spearheads "This Is Your Texas: Campus Correspondents," an online community for college students who want to discuss higher education policy and news.
 A graduate of UT-Austin, Bobby spent his first year out of college at The Dallas Morning News as a reporting fellow, covering Texas politics and breaking news.
 He got his start in journalism in the poorly lit basement of The Daily Texan, followed by internships at the Houston Chronicle, KUT News and yes, the Tribune.
 Born and raised in the Houston area, Bobby is a native Texan.
 He relies on a steady supply of Tex-Mex and Red Bull to survive.
 Read Articles by Bobby Blanchard

 Joshua Blank is the manager of polling and research at the Texas Politics Project and a doctoral candidate in the government department at the University of Texas at Austin.
 Born in New York, NY, he has a bachelor's degree in political science from Boston University and a master's degree in government from the University of Texas at Austin.